 The lung problems most often linked to rheumatoid arthritis include:

 - Scarring within the lungs.
 Scarring related to long-term inflammation (interstitial lung disease) may cause shortness of breath, chronic dry cough, fatigue, weakness and loss of appetite.

 - Pleural disease.
-The tissue surrounding the lungs, known as the pleura (PLOOR-uh), can become inflamed in rheumatoid arthritis.
-Pleural inflammation is often accompanied by pleural effusion (PLOOR-ul uh-FU-zhun) — a buildup of fluid between two layers of the pleura.
-Sometimes the fluid disappears on its own.
+The tissue surrounding the lungs, known as the pleura (PLOOR-uh), can become inflamed.
+Pleural inflammation is often accompanied by a buildup of fluid between two layers of the pleura (pleural effusion).
+Sometimes the fluid resolves on its own.
 A large pleural effusion, however, can cause shortness of breath.
 Pleural disease may also cause fever and pain on breathing.

 Contact your doctor promptly if you have rheumatoid arthritis and experience any unexplained breathing problems.
 Sometimes treatment is aimed at the rheumatoid arthritis.
 In other cases, treatment involves medication to suppress the immune system or a procedure to remove fluid from the lungs.

 - Lake FR.
 Overview of lung disease associated with rheumatoid arthritis. http://www.uptodate.com/home.
 Accessed Nov.
 7, 2015.